 plants and cascading color on the mountain highlights the flowers at Canada!

 Holidays from Around the World features storytellers in each country.
-In Canada, Santa Claus makes appearances throughout the afternoon, sharing his story of Christmas in Canada.
+In Canada, follow the Canadian Holiday Voyageurs on a musical tour explore seasonal customs of the Great White North.

 Each of the World